 To be clear, is not uncommon to notice four or more combinations of infections in chronic Lyme disease patients.
 Often months, perhaps even years, of treatment are incumbent to remove the stubborn Borrelia from the body, not to mention the multitudes of other attackers liberated by the presence of Lyme disease complex in the body.
 Chronic Lyme disease treatment requires an organized/customized program that includes reestablishing immune function and status for patients.
 Simply administering medication will not be successful and can even further complicate matters.
-With a degree of certainty, practitioners who attempt to treat patients using anti-malaria drugs such as plaquenil, routinely fail as they do not address the immune system.

 Chronic Lyme Disease Awareness and Effective Treatments